/Physical Modeling/Fundamental/Isothermal Liquid/Elements/Variable Local Restriction (IL)

 — pressure loss coefficient.

-The pressure loss coefficient, , depends on the value of the Pressure recovery parameter:
+Pressure loss coefficient, , depends on the value of the Pressure recovery parameter:

-If Pressure recovery is switched off, then
+If Pressure recovery is disabled, then

 .

-If Pressure recovery is on, then
+If Pressure recovery is enabled, then

-For variable constraint:
+For a variable limit:

 ,